 You can take the driving test once you are at least 17 years old, have held your learner licence for at least 12 months, and have completed 120 hours in your learner driver log book.
 Log book hours can be recorded in a paper log book, or in one of the digital log book apps.

 You should not feel under any pressure to take the test.
 You can continue to practice driving on your learner licence for as long as you need, provided you renew it.
 However, every time you renew your learner licence, you need to take and pass the Driver Knowledge Test (DKT).

 If you’re 25 or older, you don’t need to complete the Learner Driver Log Book, and can attempt the test even if you’ve held your learner licence for less than 12 months.

 If you’re converting an interstate or overseas licence, you may also need to take a driving test.
 In this case you can take the test without holding a learner licence first.
 See Moving to NSW for more information.

 Booking your driving test

 When you’re ready to take the test, you’ll need to make a booking and pay the test fee.

 Important: If you're using a digital log book app to record your driving experience, you'll need to submit your driving record through the app before you can book a driving test.

 Taking your driving test

 At your booked time, you’ll need to attend the nominated location to do your test.
-You’ll need to provide a completed Licence Application form, your completed Learner Driver Log Book (unless you’re exempt from this requirement) and prove your identity.
+You’ll need to provide a completed Licence Application form and prove your identity.
+If you've used a paper log book to record your driving hours, you'll also need to hand over your completed log book, unless you're exempt from the log book requirement.